ONSgeo/sdg-15-1-1/README.md

 ### Useage

     Before using SDG15_1_1_Calulate.ipynb and SDG15_1_1_Analysis.ipynb, a .env file should be made to set the user parameters.
-To do this, open Notepad and write ROOT_DIR= and the main directory you'd like to work from,  eg. ROOT_DR=C:\Users\Your_username\Scripts\sdg15_1_1.
+To do this, open Notepad and write ROOT_DIR= and the main directory you'd like to work from,  eg:
+    ROOT_DIR=C:\Users\Your_username\Scripts\sdg15_1_1
     Save this notepad as an ENV file (by simply saving as .env) in the main directory you'd like to work from.

     In order for this to be recognised, python-dotenv must be installed.
 To do this, go to CMD.exe Prompt in the Anaconda Navigator and enter: